Virginia Walmart mass shooting survivor files $50M lawsuit

 NORFOLK, Va.
-(AP) — A Walmart employee who survived last week’s mass shooting at a store in Virginia has filed a $50 million lawsuit against the company for allegedly continuing to employ the shooter — a store supervisor — “who had known propensities for violence, threats and strange behavior.”
+(AP) – A Walmart employee who survived last week’s mass shooting at a store in Virginia has filed a $50 million lawsuit against the company for what they say is continuing to employ the shooter – a store supervisor – “who had known propensities for violence, threats and strange behavior.”

-The lawsuit, which appears to be the first to stem from the shooting, was filed Tuesday in Chesapeake Circuit Court by Donya Prioleau.
+The lawsuit, that appears to be the first to stem from the shooting, was filed Tuesday in Chesapeake Circuit Court by Donya Prioleau.

-Walmart, which is headquartered in Bentonville, Arkansas, said in a statement that it was reviewing the complaint and will respond “as appropriate with the court.”
+Walmart, that is headquartered in Bentonville, Arkansas, said in a statement that it was reviewing the complaint and will respond “as appropriate with the court.”

 “The entire Walmart family is heartbroken by the loss of the valued members of our team,” the company said.
 “Our deepest sympathies go out to our associates and everyone impacted, including those who were injured.
 We are focused on supporting all our associates with significant resources, including counseling.”

-“Bullets whizzed by Plaintiff Donya Prioleau’s face and left side, barely missing her,” the lawsuit states.
+“Bullets whizzed by Plaintiff Donya Prioleau’s face and left side, barely missing her,” the lawsuit says.
 “She witnessed several of her coworkers being brutally murdered on either side of her.”

 The lawsuit adds: “Ms. Prioleau looked at one of her coworkers in the eyes right after she had been shot in the neck.
 Ms. Prioleau saw the bullet wound in her coworker’s neck, the blood rushing out of it, and the shocked look on her coworker’s helpless face.”